ridwan4855/battery-crud-frontend/README.md

 - You will find key == **authToken**
 - delete this token and you will automatically logout

-# Installation for local run
+# Installation Frontend for local run

 ## 1. Clone the Repository